altasoft/PSD2/Sandbox-Installation-guide.md

         ![Image](../main/Images/Installer-sql.png)

-        * Fill SQL connection string *(You can use Sql connection string dialog by pressing '...' button)*
+        * Fill SQL connection string for SQL server, where PSD2 database will be created *(You can use Sql connection string dialog by pressing '...' button)*
         * Fill your QSealC certificates thumbprint and press 'Next' button *(You can use Select Certificate dialog by pressing '...' button)*
             * Your QSealC certificate should be installed in ```Windows Certificate Store``` with store location = ```Local Machine```.
             * It should have private key.
+            * If you do not have QSealC compatible private certificate, for testing purposes, you can use this: [Test certificate direct download](https://send.altasoft.ge/download.php?id=76&token=5bxpjxHMkTrfsVVzCXx87gafRj2c7OTi).
+Password is: ```123456```.
+Install it as ```Trusted Root``` certificate

         ![Image](../main/Images/Installer-sql-dialog.png)